ksens/shim/README.md

 Shim is a super-basic SciDB client that exposes limited SciDB functionality through a simple HTTP API.
 It's based on the mongoose web server.

-## NEW!
+## Notes
-Shim now supports TLS and SSL encryption and implements a simple PAM-based authentication scheme.
-The API remains unchanged and the unencrypted, non-authentication API remains unchanged.
+Shim supports TLS and SSL encryption and implements a simple PAM-based authentication scheme.
+The encrypted, authenticated API adds one new argument to the unencrypted, non-authentication API, but is otherwise identical.
 See [Paradigm4/shim/master/wwwroot/api.html](http://htmlpreview.github.com/?https://raw.github.com/Paradigm4/shim/master/wwwroot/api.html) for complete details.